What Is a Z-Score?

 What does a negative z-score mean?

-A negative z-score means the value is below the mean.
-A z-score of -1.5 means 1.5 standard deviations below average.
+A negative z-score means the value falls below the mean — nothing more alarming than that.
+A z-score of -1.5 places you one and a half standard deviations south of average.
+The sign tells you direction, not magnitude.

 How do I find the z-score in Excel?